 Condoms are a barrier form of birth control that physically block the sperm from entering the vagina.
 They are the only form of protection that can help to stop the transmission of sexually transmitted diseases (STDs), like HIV, and prevent pregnancy.
 A condom is a latex or polyurethane sheath that is closed at one end and fits over a man’s penis.
 Condoms are also available for females and have a flexible ring at either end.
 One end is closed and inserted into the vagina and the other end is open with the ring remaining outside the vagina.
 To help assure protection, users should read and follow the manufacturer’s instructions.

 If you are interested in starting a new form of contraception, contact Mesbah OB/GYN to discuss the method best for your lifestyle.
-To meet with our specialists call our gynecology office at (516) 794-1500 or schedule an appointment online.
+To meet with our gynecology specialists call our gynecology office at (516) 794-1500.